 Monitoring and managing SNMP traps

-SNMP traps can gather a lot of information, but as your network environment grows, you may start gathering a lot of information and need a way to filter down to the most important data.
+SNMP traps can generate a significant volume of event data, but as your network environment grows, you may start gathering a lot of information and need a way to filter down to the most important data.

 This requires strong SNMP trap monitoring and management.